sjbylo/katacoda/intermediate/run-pod-as-root/finish.md

-In this tutorial you learnt about how to run containers as any user or as root in OpenShift.
+In this tutorial, you learnt about how to run containers as any user or as root in OpenShift.

 Please read [Further information in the docs](https://docs.openshift.com/container-platform/3.5/admin_guide/manage_scc.html#enable-dockerhub-images-that-require-root).